 Your gut is full of bacteria.
 In fact, there are so many bacteria and they impact

 our health so dramatically, that it should be called a gut-ecosystem.

 A typical person carries over 1 trillion bacteria in their gut.
 In case you were counting, these bacteria outnumber the cells that make up your body.
 For every cell in your body, there are 10 bacteria living in your gut.
 If you were to weigh these bacteria, you would find that they weigh around three to five pounds.

 As in any ecosystem, the bacteria in your gut exist in a balance; any disturbance in this balance can lead to problems.
 The balance that exists inside your gut is between what can be called the good bacteria and the bad bacteria.
 You need a balance of both good and bad bacteria in order to have a healthy gut and, as it turns out, a healthy immune system.

 The probiotics are good bacteria that can be taken as a supplement, such as acidophilus, bifidus and others.
 We replace only the good bacteria because many things that we do, such as take antibiotics, eat processed or high sugar foods cause the bad bacteria to multiply.
-These probiotics play essential roles that not only fight off the bad bacteria, but also reduce inflammation in the gut.
+These probiotics play essential roles that fight off the bad bacteria.

 The Immune/Probiotic Connection